2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 For coinage to solve this problem, it is essential that the party providing a good or service is convinced of its ability to spend that sum at a later date.
 Thus, any rational individual wishing to accept a coin, whether digital or physical, will ensure that it meets two fundamental criteria:

-- The piece must have integrity and authenticity;**
+- The piece must have integrity and authenticity.**
 - and must not be double-spent.**

 If you're using physical currency, it's the first characteristic that's the most complex to assert.
 At different periods in history, the integrity of metal coins has often been affected by practices such as trimming or piercing.
 In ancient Rome, for example, it was common practice for citizens to scrape the edges of gold coins to collect a small amount of precious metal, while saving them for future transactions.
 The intrinsic value of the coin was thus reduced, but its face value remained the same.
 This is one of the reasons why the edge of the coin was later fluted.